Online Sports Betting in

-Where Can you Bet On Sports In Ohio?
+Where can you bet on sports In Ohio?

 Those in the Senate would prefer to see sportsbooks in the state’s casinos only, whereas members in the House would prefer to see sports betting kiosks distributed to over 1,000 retail establishments throughout the state.
+Other states have taken both routes, but most states settled on casinos handling the sports betting action.

 Both sides agree to have mobile sports betting apps in Ohio.
 So if either side is able to get their way, you will technically be able to bet on sports anywhere in Ohio so long as you are within the state’s borders.